Death of Rayan Aourram: Timeline

 While playing outside on 1 February 2022, five-year-old Rayan Aourram fell into a dry well in the village of Ighran in Chefchaouen Province, Morocco.
 Aourram's father was working nearby, and had been repairing the well.
 His family saw small footprints near the well, and heard his voice.
 By use of a flashlight and a phone camera they sent down, the family confirmed Aourram was within the well and informed the local authorities.
 Traditional methods of rescue failed, so provincial authorities of Chefchaouen were informed.

 The following day, volunteers tried to reach Aourram by going down the 32 m well.
 The well is 45 cm wide at the top and gets narrower as it goes down, so direct rescue was impossible.
 Despite this, it was confirmed that Aourram was still alive.
 Authorities brought heavy machinery, including bulldozers, and started digging a trench at the side of the well.
 Water, food and oxygen were lowered, as well as a camera to monitor the boy's condition.

 On 3 February, a camera was lowered into the well and it was determined that while Aourram was suffering minor head injuries, he was conscious.
 The rescue team continued digging on the side of the well; the plan was to dig vertically to the same level as Aourram, and then dig horizontally.
 They dug carefully, stopping at times to ensure safety and avoid a cave-in.
 A medical team, including an ambulance and a helicopter of the Royal Moroccan Gendarmerie, were dispatched to the scene.
 Diggers reached Aourram's level on 4 February, and began the more delicate task of digging horizontally with hand tools and techniques to avoid vibrating the surrounding soil.
 On 5 February, the fourth day since Aourram's fall, a rock blocking the tunnel caused a three-hour delay to the rescue attempt.
 Large pipes were put in place to secure the tunnel.
 A chief rescuer said it was not possible to determine Aourram's condition, and officials were unsure if he was still alive.
-When rescuers reached Aourram that day, they discovered that he had died; a royal statement made soon after his extraction announced his death, and King Mohammed VI called Aourram's parents to give his condolences.

-Many politicians and celebrities sent their condolences.
+When rescuers reached Aourram that day, they discovered that he had died; a royal palace statement made soon after his extraction announced his death, and said that King Mohammed VI had called Aourram's parents to give his condolences.
+Following his death, many politicians and celebrities sent their condolences.

 Media coverage

 The accident attained wide media coverage in both North African and international media.

 Several news outlets praised the response and support from the Algerian people, "despite current political tensions between Morocco and Algeria".

 Hashtags including #SaveRayan and its Arabic equivalent (#أنقذوا_ريان) became trending in Morocco, Algeria, and France, where a large North African diaspora lives.
-The news soon spread to neighbouring Arab countries and news about Rayan were on most Arab national channels.
+The news soon spread to neighbouring Arab countries and was relayed on most Arab national channels.

 A parallel was drawn with the death of Julen Roselló, a two-year old Spanish boy who died when he fell into and became trapped in a 100 m well in 2019.